th2ch-g/mogura/README.md

 - [ ] Visualize structure as Cartoon and NewCartoon
 - [ ] Morphing by specifying two structures
 - [ ] Load multiple structure files
-- [ ] Pick up atoms and Highlight it
+- [ ] Pick up atoms and highlight them with their name
+- [ ] Change selection color

 ## Useful Reference